bradmaxwell16/homelab/README.md

-# homelab
+# Homelab
-Repository for Scripts to be used in my HomeLab configuration
+Repository for Scripts to be used in my personal Homelab configuration.
+The objective will be to add code and scripts for projects worked on to this repository for reference and reuse as necessary.